 Assist technology needs and priorities to support all instruction, services, and administration.

-Establish and recommend high-level, college-wide guidelines and procedures for the development, maintenance and evolution of the college website presence.
+Establish and recommend high-level, college-wide guidelines and procedures for the development, maintenance, and evolution of the college website presence.

-Provide technology expenditure recommendations to the committee and department Budget and Resource Development Subcommittee.
+Provide technology expenditure recommendations to appropriate departments and the Budget and Resource Development Subcommittee.

 Coordinate college-wide technology training efforts.